schellenberg/computerscience20/docs/_sources/Python/Overview/VariablesAndDataTypes.rst.txt

 If You Finish Early
 ~~~~~~~~~~~~~~~~~~~~

-If you completed all the questions above before the end of class, you might want to try making a calculator for a more complicated math problem.
+If you completed all the questions above before the end of class, you might want to try one of the following extra challenges:

+- making a calculator for a more complicated math problem.
+- you look at the clock and it is exactly 2pm.
+You set an alarm to go off in 51 hours.
+At what time does the alarm go off?
+Write a Python program to solve the general version of this problem.
+Ask the user for the time now (in hours), and ask for the number of hours to wait.
+Your program should output what the time will be on the clock when the alarm goes off.
+Note: You might want to look back at :ref:`math_operator_list`.